IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 matters which I neither saw nor suffered, nor heard by report from others, which are in no being, nor possible ever to have a beginning***.
 Let no man therefore in any case give any credit to them.”[^Fiction]

 ― <a href="https://en.wikipedia.org/wiki/Lucian" target="_blank">Lucian of Samosata</a>

+>“Just to be clear, I'm not a professional 'quote maker'.
+I'm just an atheist teenager who greatly values his intelligence and scientific fact over any silly fiction book written 3,500 years ago.
+This being said, I am open to any and all criticism.
+>
+>'In this moment, I am euphoric.
+Not because of any phony god's blessing.
+But because, I am enlightened by my intelligence.'”

+― <a href="https://knowyourmeme.com/memes/in-this-moment-i-am-euphoric" target="_blank">Aalewis</a> (cringe & funny)

 >“You cannot insult a man more atrociously than by refusing to believe he is suffering.”